Ever feel like every chart you open is reacting to the same hidden drumbeat? That drumbeat has a name: correlation.

 How News Catalysts Warp the Map (and What to Do About It)

-Tip: in the first 30–60 minutes after a big release, expect noise.
-Let the dust settle, then re-assess the cross-asset picture.
-If the Dollar fades, yields cool, and cyclicals catch a bid—risk-on is reasserting.
-If USD and long bonds surge together, respect risk-off and plan accordingly.
+Practical rule of thumb: in the first 30 to 60 minutes after a major release, treat cross-asset signals with caution.
+Let the noise play out.
+Once the dust settles, re-check the Dollar, yields, gold, and your key equity index.
+If USD fades, yields cool, and cyclicals catch a bid, risk-on is reasserting.
+If the Dollar and long bonds surge together, respect risk-off and plan accordingly.

 A Simple Daily Correlation Routine

-- Scan the drivers: DXY, TNX, TLT, GLD, WTI, and your preferred equity index (SPY/QQQ/IWM).
+- Scan the drivers.
+Start with DXY, TNX, TLT, GLD, WTI, and your preferred equity index (SPY, QQQ, or IWM).
+Note who is pushing and who is drifting.

 Common Pitfalls (So You Don’t Step In Them)